The Full Form of NHRC: National Human Rights Commission

 Functions and Powers of NHRC

-The NHRC receives a substantial number of complaints every year, which they are responsible for investigating.
-Furthermore, the commission must submit an annual report to the President of the country.
+The NHRC receives a lot of complaints every year, and they have to investigate them.
+They also have to submit an annual report to the President of the country.